Hezbollah Battles Troops On Border As Israel Pounds Lebanon - UrduPoint

 Hezbollah Battles Troops On Border As Israel Pounds Lebanon

+Hezbollah said Saturday its fighters were confronting Israeli troops in Lebanon's southern border region, where the Israeli military said it struck militants from the Iran-backed movement inside a mosque

-Beirut, (APP - UrduPoint / Pakistan Point News - 5th Oct, 2024) Hezbollah said Saturday its fighters were confronting Israeli troops in Lebanon's southern border region, where the Israeli military said it struck militants from the freedom fighters movement at a mosque.
+Beirut, (APP - UrduPoint / Pakistan Point News - 5th Oct, 2024) Hezbollah said Saturday its fighters were confronting Israeli troops in Lebanon's southern border region, where the Israeli military said it struck militants from the Iran-backed movement inside a mosque.

 Rapidly escalating violence in recent days saw intense Israeli strikes on Hezbollah strongholds across Lebanon as ground troops conducted raids near the border, transforming nearly a year of cross-border exchanges into full-blown war.